MahmoudAbdelshafi/MLogger/README.md

 [![License](https://img.shields.io/cocoapods/l/MLogger.svg?style=flat)](https://cocoapods.org/pods/MLogger)
 [![Platform](https://img.shields.io/cocoapods/p/MLogger.svg?style=flat)](https://cocoapods.org/pods/MLogger)

+### MLogger is  a tiny logger for testing cases and following the logs on the console.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.